nemori-ai/nemori/README.md

-# Nemori: Nature-Inspired Episodic Memory for AI
+# Nemori: Nature-Inspired Episodic Memory

 *Read this in other languages: [中文](README-zh.md)*

 ## Project Overview

-Nemori-AI empowers AI with human-like episodic memory.
+Nemori-AI empowers large language models with human-like episodic memory.
 Nemori stores experiences as natural, event-centric traces, enabling precise recall when it matters.
-Vision: every piece of data remembered and retrieved as intuitively as human recollection.
+**Vision:** every piece of data remembered and retrieved as intuitively as human recollection.

 While previous systems like Mem0, Supermemory, and ZEP have made remarkable attempts at AI memory, achieving advanced performance on benchmarks such as LoCoMo and LongMemEval, Nemori introduces an innovative and minimalist approach centered on aligning with human episodic memory patterns.